nisharao321/exp8/procedure.md

 15. Click on the NEXT button at the bottom right corner to proceed to the next step.<br>
 <img src="images/k15.png"><br>

-16. Plot graph of Axial load Vs Penetration for 300 rpm.<br>
+16. Plot graph of Axial load Vs Penetration for 300rpm.<br>
 <img src="images/k16.png"><br>

 17. Observe the nature of graph and click on the NEXT button to proceed to the next step.<br>
 <img src="images/k17.png"><br>

-18. Repeat the same procedure for the speed of 400 rpm.<br>
+18. Repeat the same procedure for the speed of 400rpm.<br>
 <img src="images/k18.png"><br>

-19. We will get graph for 400 rpm similar to 300 rpm and click on the NEXT button to proceed to the next step.<br>
+19. We will get graph for 400rpm similar to 300rpm and click on the NEXT button to proceed to the next step.<br>
 <img src="images/k19.png"><br>

 20.Click on refer graph to see graph at 300 and 400 rpm.
 Results and conclusion are given below<br>